hyperledger/iroha-2-docs/src/guide/security/operational-security.md

 - Avoid enabling `JavaScript` unless necessary.

-- Use the browser's built-in confinement mechanism for plugins.
+- Use the browser's built-in confinement mechanism for plugins to restrict the access rights that the installed plugins have.

 - Clear cookies before and after important operations.
 Be mindful not to enable the **Keep Me Signed In** or **Remember me** feature.
 Keep in mind that some websites have this feature enabled by default.